CalyxOS/calyxos.org/mi-a2.md

 vbmeta not present in stock OTAs, as it's not used at all

 Note:
-* To build a fully working signed build for these, one needs to enable verity (but not avb), and also build a disabled vbmeta image (like you would for a gsi - `BOARD_BUILD_DISABLED_VBMETAIMAGE := true`)
+* To build a fully working signed build for these, one needs to enable verity (but not avb), and also build a disabled vbmeta image (like you would for a gsi - `BOARD_BUILD_DISABLED_VBMETAIMAGE := true`) - This seems optional